katysaintin/KatyInControl/episodes/Genesis_Part3.md

 *(beat)*

-Andy once pointed out that two very different proverbs — a Zulu one and hers — landed on the same truth.
-Jean-Michel Chaize once said EPICS and TANGO coexist for the same reason biodiversity does: cross-pollination.
-Someone has to be the bee.

-*(beat)*

-That's what this whole podcast is trying to be.
+This podcast exists because people who didn't have to help, helped anyway.
 Consider this the thank-you note.
-The real conversations — full interviews — come later, seasons two and three.
+The real conversations — full interviews, and a few more stories these five have to tell — come later, seasons two and three.
 This was just the acknowledgment first.

 ---